kvanvoor/dual_task_exp/README.md

 Repository for files relating to dual task experiment

-### The following fold files correspond to different experiments numbers in my written thesis: \\
+### The following fold files correspond to different experiments numbers in my written thesis:
 * Exp 4 files: Experiment 1 in my thesis
 * Exp 3 files: Experiment 3 in my thesis
+* Exp 2 files: Version of Experiment 2 in my thesis